obiesie/csvtitan-releases/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Atlas, please report it by emailing:
+If you discover a security vulnerability in CSV Titan, please report it by emailing:

-**atlas-security@yourdomain.com**
+**security@csvtitan.com**

 Please do NOT open a public GitHub issue for security vulnerabilities.